 You’re also given the ability to check (and set) your cite format and validate quotes—and it’s customizable, so you can add or edit as you see fit.

 Earn some peace-of-mind thanks to the integration of Shepard’s Signals™ right within your document.
-You’re able to quickly spot citations and then see relevant Shepard’s information pulled from Lexis Advance content.
+You’re able to quickly spot citations and then see relevant Shepard’s information pulled from Lexis content.
 This helps you validate cited sources and find additional authority.

 This was just a small taste of the capabilities within this powerful document creation tool.
 You can read a deep overview here or check out a quick start guide here.